rahulgopinath/rahulgopinath.github.io/_posts/2021-01-28-grammar-inference.markdown

 The TLDR; is that **if you are doing blackbox grammar inference, please start with a grammar rather than a program.
 Use a parser to turn the grammar into an acceptor, and infer the grammar of that acceptor.
 Then verify both grammars against each other** .
 Extracting the grammar from a program is not a useful proof for the effectiveness of your technique unless you are doing whitebox grammar mining.

-A nice result that I should mention here is that comparison of deterministic context-free grammars is decidable![^senizergues2001l].
+A nice result that I should mention here is that even though comparison of context-free grammars in general is undecidable[^ginsburg1966the], comparison of deterministic context-free grammars is decidable![^senizergues2001l].
 Géraud Sénizerguese was awarded the Gödel Prize in 2002 for this discovery.
 What this means is that if the grammars are deterministic, you can even compare them directly.